hdgarrood/herringbone/README.md

-wai-herringbone
+herringbone
 ===============

-wai-herringbone is a Haskell/Wai library for compiling and serving web assets.
+herringbone is a Haskell/Wai library for compiling and serving web assets.
 It aims to make it dead simple to create a 'Network.Wai.Middleware' or 'Network.Wai.Application' which deals with all of your static assets, including preprocessing for languages like Fay, CoffeeScript, Sass, and LESS.